 Their different geographical backgrounds also play a role: President Hadi is from Abyan, and Bahhah is from Hadramawt, in the South, and their respective teams come from their respective areas.
 Hadramawt is politically significant for Saudi Arabia, because it is home to most Saudi businessmen, and this could revive old disputes and reinforce regional political alignments.
 Many regional civil wars took place in the South before unification in 1990, and Hadramawt was always demanding to separate from the South.
 What is worse, the popular standing of both leaders is weak.
 Hadi’s popularity dropped precipitously after the fall of Sanaʿa to the Houthis in September 2014.
 Bahhah, who seemed promising to some people, soon began to lose popularity because of his poor performance and because he failed to take responsibility for areas that were liberated from the Houthi rebels.

-This split in the government and its weak performance have created the legitimacy crisis Yemen is experiencing, making it difficult for the government to play its required political role after the war ends.
+This split in the government and its weak performance has created the legitimacy crisis Yemen is experiencing, making it difficult for the government to play its required political role after the war ends.
 It is thus probable that even a halt to coalition strikes in Yemen will not bring an end to civil conflict anytime soon.